Aquanty/rtd-hgs/docs/source/index.rst

    #. **bandwidth** Cell bandwidth used for averaging.

-| Reads an ArcView ASCII file and interpolates a value for each 2-D mesh
+Reads an ArcView ASCII file and interpolates a value for each 2-D mesh element.
-  element.
 The results are written as a two-column list of element numbers and values to the file named ``output.el``.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Raster to element

 3-D Mesh Generation
 ^^^^^^^^^^^^^^^^^^^